oracle-livelabs/goldengate/ggma-topologies/Bidirectional-replication-using-REST-API/bidirectional-data-replication-using-REST-API.md

 ## Task 1: Set Up Active Active Data Replication

-   Make sure you are in the `/scripts/UseCases/02_Bidirectional/` directory and perform the following tasks:
+   Before you begin the following tasks, make sure you have set the environment variables using the steps in **abcde** Make sure you are in the `/scripts/UseCases/02_Bidirectional/` directory and perform the following tasks:

    1. Move to the `REST-API` directory and list the content for this directory: